rikimbili/motionLED/README.md

 ## Usage
 ### Requirements before you set it up
-* Your LED strip must be powered and connected to a wifi router.
+* The LED strip must be powered and connected to a wifi router.
 Note: It doesn't have to be the same router as the raspberry pi, as long as both are connected to the internet, the request will go through
-* Make sure you are running Raspbian 10 (Buster) or 11 (Bullseye) and at least Python 3.9
+* Raspbian 10 (Buster) or 11 (Bullseye) and at least Python 3.9
-* You will need a Govee API key.
+* A Govee API key.
 You can get it through the mobile app as shown [here](https://twitter.com/goveeofficial/status/1383962664217444353)
-* You will need to know the GPIO Pin you connected your pir sensor to (I recommend GPIO 17).
+* Know the GPIO Pin you connected your pir sensor to (I recommend GPIO 17).
 If you are not sure take a look at the [pinout](https://pinout.xyz)
+* Install requests by running on the terminal ```pip install requests```

 ### Steps to setup the constants file
 1. Create a constants.py file in ./modules/constants/